-Note: "u" means "unchanged"
+Note: "u" means unchanged

-To guarantee that the system oscillator is started and stabilized, the SST (System Start-up Timer) provides an extra-delay of 1024 system clock pulses when the system reset (power-up, WDT time-out or RES reset) or the system awakes from the HALT state.
+To guarantee that the system oscillator is started and stabilized, the SST (System Start-up Timer) provides an extra delay of 1024 system clock pulses when the system reset (power-up, WDT time-out or RES reset) or the system awakes from the HALT state.

 When a system reset occurs, the SST delay is added during the reset period.
 Any wake-up from HALT will enable the SST delay.
-The functional unit chip reset status are shown below.

-An extra option load time delay is added during system reset (power-up, WDT time-out at normal mode or $\overline{\text{RES}}$ reset).
+An extra option load time delay is added during a system reset (power-up, WDT time-out at normal mode or $\overline{\text{RES}}$ reset).